 As an all-around option, it’s hard to argue with the Quest 2’s offering.
 More dedicated gamers may prefer the costlier HTC Vive Pro 2 — something we’ll discuss more in the next section.
 However, for most people, the cheaper Oculus unit is a fantastic option as far as VR headsets go, particularly at under $300.

-Buyers can look forward to an outstanding selection of games coupled with an ever-expanding range of more socially-focused applications.
+outstanding selection of games coupled with an ever-expanding range of more socially-focused applications.
 Social tie-ins, of course, should come as no surprise when you consider that Facebook is ultimately behind everything that goes on at Oculus.

 On which note, those adverse to using Facebook and its products may be unwilling to buy into the Oculus range as a result.
 But, other than that, genuine criticisms are few and far between.
 The only place that the Quest 2 does fall flat slightly is when it comes to battery life.
 Here, Quest 2 owners can expect between two and three hours of use between charges.